UvaCsl/desist/README.md

 pip install . -e
 ```

-To verify if the installation worked evaluate `isct --help` on the
+To verify if the installation worked evaluate `desist --help` on the
 command-line to obtain the application's usage.

 ```
-Usage: isct [OPTIONS] COMMAND [ARGS]...
+Usage: desist [OPTIONS] COMMAND [ARGS]...

   des-ist.